Animation: Fair

 Summary: >

-Keitaro Urashima was a bonified loser.
-I mean this guy has had no girlfriend his whole life, he's an accident prone klutz, he's failed to get into Tokyo University 3 times, and his hobby is taking pictures in photo-booths... by himself!
-Right after failing the exams for the third time, Keitaro decides to pay his grandmother a visit.
-To make a long explanation short, his grandmother wasn't there and turned the former inn into a girls dormitory - which he somehow ends up running.
+Keitaro Urashima is a bonified loser: accident prone, failed to get into Tokyo University 3 times, and his hobby is taking pictures in photo-booths... by himself!
+Having failed entrance exams for the third time, Keitaro decides to pay his grandmother a visit.
+His grandmother isn't there, and the former inn has been turned into a girls dormitory - which he ends up running.

 Thoughts: >

-Love Hina is a title where the harem anime concept had been distilled down to a formula.
-At the time of release this idea wasn't nearly as tired as it is now when Japan is still churning out this stuff over a decade later.
-While quite popular for its time, most anime fans who haven't seen this title will probably not see any reason to go back to it.
-Love Hina also happens to be one of my favorite manga titles, and therefore I'm pretty critical of this anime.
-Some of the problems are due to not being transposeable from comic book form, but aside from that I think the anime missed a lot of what made Love Hina good.
+Love Hina distills the harem anime concept down to a formula.
+At the time of release, this idea wasn't nearly as tired as it is now.
+Yet here we are over a decade later and Japan is still churning this stuff out.
+While quite popular for its time, anime fans have seen this stuff repeated so often in the years since.
+There's nothing special enough about Love Hina to pick it up specifically either.
+Love Hina is still one of my favorite manga titles, so I'm fairly critical of the anime, but I'm also concious of how it misses many of the good points that made Love Hina good.

 Screen Caps: >